 Between 1969 and 1980, Central Piedmont historian Raymond Mason compiled a large series of scrapbooks, photographs, publications, ephemera, and oral history interviews which document the dynamic story of Central Piedmont Community College.

-Mr. Mason believed that collecting such a rich account of our history was important for future generations; and providing the ability to access these materials was imperative to both student and College success.
+Mr. Mason believed that collecting such a rich account of our history was important for future generations; providing access to these materials was imperative to both student and college success.
 These materials were not tucked away in a closet; rather, they were put on display in the History Room of the Hagemeyer Learning Resource Center (the former library of Central Piedmont), available for use by all who wish to learn.

-This particular exhibit will focus on our collection of biographical files found within the History Room Collection.
+This particular exhibit will focus on our collection of biographical files found within the History Room Collection, both compiled by Raymond Mason and his counterparts after his death.